EdwardBaek/DailyWordbookTOCFL/README.md

 ## Core Feature

 - Words List: All level (1 - 5 Level)
-- Words List: To Memorize words which you anwered wrong or you did know in Quiz(new words)
+- Words List: To Memorize words which you answered wrong or you did know in Quiz(new words)
 - Quiz: New words(New Words in the list)
-- Quiz: Quiz words which you anwered wrong or you did know in Quiz(new words)
+- Quiz: Quiz words which you answered wrong or you did know in Quiz(new words)

 ## Dependencies